HoangDevNull/eslint-config/README.md

 ## Configuration

-After installation, set up the ESLint configuration by creating a file named .eslintrc.js in the root directory of your Next.js project.
-Populate this file with the following code to extend the ESLint rules from this package:
+After installation, set up the ESLint configurreating a file named .eslintrc.js in the root directory of your Next.js project.
+Populate this file with the following code to extend the ESLint rules from this package:ation by c

 ```js
 module.exports = {